csalah/recursive-pipe-processes/README.md

 # Recursive Pipe and Process Creation in C

-This C program demonstrates recursive process creation and inter process communication using pipes.
+C program demonstrating recursive process creation and inter process communication using pipes.
 Each process spawns a child, passing a decremented process number down the chain.
 The child process sends messages through a pipe which the parent reads and prints to standard output.

 ---